ThatGuyHes/Cyberprintr_Dual_Print_Head/README.md

 You will also need to **install your own bowden extruders**.
 I recommend the Mobius M4 from Voron.

 **This design is very experimental!
 No firmware included!**

+Also I'm sorry the CAD is quite messy.